bridgecrew-perf6/tf_backend_state_deploy/README.md

 # tf_backend_state

-This terraform stack sets up a secure terraform backend to save the state
+This terraform stack sets up a secure terraform backend to save the state.

 ## Requirements